-With marijuana regulations continuing to develop and expand in numerous states around the country, landlords need to remain in-the-know so that they can make the most-informed decision possible if tenant disputes or fair housing implications arise.
+With marijuana (cannabis) regulations continuing to develop and expand in numerous states around the country, landlords and property managers need to remain in-the-know so that they can make the most-informed decision possible if tenant disputes or fair housing implications arise.
 Although there are no simple and easy answers, stepping in to handle a situation as soon as possible may be the best course of action for avoiding unwanted legal action.

 - Review all of your leases and contracts to ensure compliance with both federal and state laws.